Henkwu/DSGA/README.md

 [简体中文说明](README_zh-CN.md)

-**Domain-Specific Generative Augmentation for Cross-Domain Few-Shot Chest X-ray Disease Recognition**
+**DSGA: Domain-Specific Generative Augmentation for Cross-Domain Few-Shot Chest X-ray Disease Recognition**

 DSGA learns a source-domain representation from miniImageNet and evaluates it on previously unseen ChestX disease classes.
 It combines (1) transformation-based